apple/swift-async-algorithms/Guides/Channel.md

 ## Alternatives Considered

-It was consider to use the naming heritage of "subject".
+The use of the name "subject" was considered, due to its heritage as a name for a sync-to-async adapter type.

 ## Credits/Inspiration